 The discount rate calculation is based on the specific circumstances of the Group and its operating segments which takes into account both debt and equity of the Group.
 The management has considered the possibility of greater than forecasted discount rate.
-Based on the sensitivity analysis performed by the management, increase of 100 basis point in the discount rate used would not result in any additional impairment.
+Based on the sensitivity analysis performed by the management, increase of 100 basis point in the discount rate used would result in an additional impairment of RM7,983,000 (2020: Nil).